Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 arranges children sequentially;
 stretches children across the cross axis.

-StackPanelNode is therefore an existing layout container.
+StackPanelNode is therefore an existing framework-owned layout container.

-It is not part of the current runtime stabilization scope and is expected to be revisited during the Layout phase.
+Its current behavior is part of the completed Phase 2 one-dimensional layout scope.
+More advanced flex/grid behavior remains outside Phase 2.

 14. Positioning